Revel in Traditional Culture and Nature! Three-Day Itineraries in Himeji

 Picture courtesy of Shirakawa-go no Yu

-We also recommend Shirakawa-go no Yu to end the day.
-Here, you can soak in a natural hot spring and relax from your travels.
-From the open-air baths, you can see the amazing sight of the river flowing below you.
-Entrance fees are 700 yen for adults and 300 yen for those six to twelve years old (junior high school students).
+We also recommend Shirakawa-go no Yu as a perfect way to end the day.
+Here, you can unwind and relax in a natural hot spring.
+From the open-air baths, you can enjoy the breathtaking view of the river flowing below.
+Admission fees are 700 yen for adults and 300 yen for children aged six to twelve (junior high school students).

-Stay at a Gassho Home!
-Lodgings in Shirakawa-go
+6. Stay at a Gassho-style Home: Lodgings in Shirakawago

 Shirakawa-go